SanderMertens/ecs-faq/README.md

 # Entity Component Systems FAQ
 Frequently asked questions about Entity Component Systems (ECS).
-Disclaimer: I am the author of the open source [reflecs](https://github.com/SanderMertens/reflecs) framework.
-Some of the answers below refer to documentation or features of reflecs, in which case this will be clearly indicated.
+Disclaimer: I am the author of the open source [flecs](https://github.com/SanderMertens/flecs) framework.
+Some of the answers below refer to documentation or features of flecs, in which case this will be clearly indicated.

 If you would like to submit additional questions, or otherwise make changes to the FAQ, feel free to submit an issue or PR.